-To do this, we have adapted the Open Standards process with ecosystem functions as our targets, and tried to identify surrogates for the functions that will be more readily measured and translated into tangible and achievable on-ground management actions taken at a range of scales.
+To do this, we have adapted the Open Standards process with ecosystem functions as our targets, recognising that this poses difficult questions as to what constitutes a function, and recognizing that difficulty tried to identify surrogates for the functions that will be more readily measured and translated into tangible and achievable on-ground management actions taken at a range of scales.
 This will be regularly updated as we work through it further, so we have not reproduced it in full in this Guide.
 A priority is to further develop the spatial component of the planning at the whole of link scale and at finer scales within the operational areas where this has not already been undertaken.